A YTD correspondence for constant scalar curvature metrics: Continuity of the radial -entropy

 $\bullet$ $\mathcal{A}$ is \emph{relatively K\"ahler}, i.e. $\cA+c \pi^*c_1(\cO_{\PP^1}(1))$ is a K\"ahler class for some $c>0$. \end{definition}

-As in the ample case, it is possible to associate to $\mathcal T$ a $C^{1,1}$ geodesic ray $\{ u^\mathcal T_t \}$ (\cite[Lemma 4.6]{SD18}, \cite{CTW18}), allowing to define $K^\beta$-stability in this context in the same way as in the ample case (recall \eqref{eq: K_stab_def}).
+As in the ample case, it is possible to associate to $\mathcal T$ a $C^{1,1}$ geodesic ray $\{ u^\mathcal T_t \}$ (\cite[Lemma 4.6]{SD18}, \cite{CTW18}), allowing to define $K^\beta$-stability in this context in the same way as in the algebraic case (recall \eqref{eq: K_stab_def}).

-A combination of \cite[Proposition 6.3.1]{Pic24} and \cite[Theorem 5.1.7]{Pic24} implies that finite energy geodesic rays with bounded K energy slope are $d_1^c$-approximable by rays of K\"ahler test configurations.
+A combination of \cite[Proposition 6.3.1]{Pic24} and \cite[Theorem 5.1.7]{Pic24} implies that finite energy geodesic rays with bounded $K$ energy slope are $d_1^c$-approximable by rays of K\"ahler test configurations.
 As a result, the exact same proof as that of Theorem 1.1 implies the following:

 \begin{theorem} Let $(X,\omega)$ be a compact K\"ahler manifold.
 The following are equivalent: \\ (i) $X$ admits a unique cscK metric in $\{\omega\}$. \\ (ii) $X$ is uniformly $K^\beta$-stable for some $\beta>0$. \end{theorem}